redrum2k/redrum2k/README.md

 <br>

-💻 Software Engineering Intern at Govdash
+💻 Software Engineering Intern at Govdash<br>

-🤖 Interested in interpretable AI and agentic systems
+🤖 Interested in interpretable AI and agentic systems<br>

-📈 Applying ML to markets and economic data
+📈 Applying ML to markets and economic data<br>

-🚀 Currently building LeetCode Buddy and other devtools
+🚀 Currently building LeetCode Buddy and other devtools<br>

 <br>